Military of the Qing dynasty: Nineteenth century

-Early during the Taiping Rebellion, Qing forces suffered a series of disastrous defeats culminating in the loss of the regional capital city of Nanjing in 1853.
+Early during the Taiping Rebellion, the Qing forces suffered a series of disastrous defeats culminating in the loss of the regional capital city of Nanjing in 1853.
 The rebels massacred the entire Manchu garrison and their families in the city and made it their capital.
 Shortly thereafter, a Taiping expeditionary force penetrated as far north as the suburbs of Tianjin in what was considered the imperial heartlands.
 In desperation the Qing court ordered a Chinese mandarin, Zeng Guofan, to organize regional (tuányǒng (團勇, 团勇)) and village (xiāngyǒng (鄉勇, 乡勇)) militias into a standing army called tuanlian to contain the rebellion.
 Zeng Guofan's strategy was to rely on local gentries to raise a new type of military organization from those provinces that the Taiping rebels directly threatened.
 This new force became known as the Xiang Army, named after the Hunan region where it was raised.
 The Xiang Army was a hybrid of local militia and a standing army.
 It was given professional training, but was paid for out of regional coffers and funds its commanders — mostly members of the Chinese gentry — could muster.
 The Xiang Army and its successor, the Huai Army, created by Zeng Guofan's colleague and student Li Hongzhang, were collectively called the "Yong Ying" (Brave Camp).

 Before forming and commanding the Xiang Army, Zeng Guofan had no military experience.
 Being a classically educated Mandarin, his blueprint for the Xiang Army was taken from a historical source — the Ming general Qi Jiguang, who, because of the weakness of regular Ming troops, had decided to form his own "private" army to repel raiding Japanese pirates in the mid-16th century.
 Qi Jiguang's doctrine was based on Neo-Confucian ideas of binding troops' loyalty to their immediate superiors and also to the regions in which they were raised.
 This initially gave the troops an excellent esprit de corps.
 Qi Jiguang's army was an ad hoc solution to the specific problem of combating pirates, as was Zeng Guofan's original intention for the Xiang Army, which was raise to eradicate the Taiping rebels.
 However, circumstances led to the Yongying system becoming a permanent institution within the Qing military, which in the long run created problems of its own for the beleaguered central government.

 In 1894–1895, fighting over influence in Korea, Japanese troops defeated Qing forces.